Driveiei/Skerby-Game/README.md

- ##### **More button features**
+ ### **More button features**
-- Click 'Start' button to prepare for playing game.
+- Click `Start` button to prepare for playing game.
-- Click 'How to play' button to see the command's details and items in this game.
+- Click `How to play` button to see the command's details and items in this game.
-- Click 'High Score' button to show the high-score board.
+- Click `High Score` button to show the high-score board.
-- Click 'Back' button to return back to last frame you came.
+- Click `Back` button to return back to last frame you came.
-- Click 'Next' button to skip to next frame of details.
+- Click `Next` button to skip to next frame of details.
-- Click 'Enter' button to confirm your name and play the game.
+- Click `Enter` button to confirm your name and play the game.
-- Click 'Play Again' button to play this game once again at the beginning of the stage.
+- Click `Play Again` button to play this game once again at the beginning of the stage.
-- Click 'Main Menu' button to turn back to main menu to select the commands.
+- Click `Main Menu` button to turn back to main menu to select the commands.
-- Click 'Exit' button to stop playing this game.
+- Click `Exit` button to stop playing this game.